beast-lang/beast-dragon/README.md

 * Importable modules (no header files like in C++)
 * C++ style multiple inheritance class system
 * Powerful compile-time engine
-* Compiled to binary (to C++ so far)
+* Compiled (to C so far, switch to LLVM is planned)
 * Const-by-default
 * Compile-time language reflection

 ## Progress

-* Compiler: Currently under intensive development, some very basic functionality working right now (compiles to C++, Bool, functions, print, ...)
+* Compiler: Currently under intensive development, some very basic functionality working right now (compiles to C++)
+	* See test/tests for working code examples
 * Std library: Nothing at all
 * Language reference: Nothing much